JoshOrndorff/LearnRholangByExample/README.md

 # Learn Rholang By Example

-This tutorial teaches the basics of rholang by example and experimentation.
-The tutorials are meant to be run, read, modified and completed.
+Learn rholang by example and experimentation.
+The examples and exercises are meant to be run, read, modified and completed.
 For best results, change anything and everything you are curious about.

-This does not aim to be an exhaustive tour of everything there is to know about rholang, but rather a tour of the most common and important features of the language and a fast starting point for motivated learners.
+This tutorial is a tour of the most common and important features of rholang and a fast starting point for motivated learners.

-View the lessons online at [https://joshorndorff.github.io/LearnRholangByExample](https://joshorndorff.github.io/LearnRholangByExample)

 ## Target Audience